go-rod/wayang/README.md

 # Running a program

 1. Build the CLI version for wayang.
-You scan use the make file provided in the [CLI](./cli) folder.
+You can use the make file provided in the [CLI](./cli) folder.

 2. There is currently no support for reading programs from STDIN.
 This is a feature that is planned to be added soon.
 Instead, to link a script to run, you must provide the location of a JSON file. e.g. `--file="example.json"`